gilarb8/mainrb/README.md

 ## Repository Contents

-1. **Ruby Programs**: A collection of Ruby programs involving key programming concepts, data structures, and best practices in developing programs using the Ruby language.
+1. **Ruby & Crystal Programs**: A collection of Ruby & Crystal programs involving key programming concepts, data structures, and best practices in developing programs using the Ruby & Crystal language.
-2. **Exercise Files**: A series of exercise files to practice and test your understanding of the Ruby language.
+2. **Exercise Files**: A series of exercise files to practice and test your understanding of the Ruby & Crystal language.
-3. **Other Tech Stack**: In addition to Ruby, this repository also includes the implementation of some technologies and libraries commonly used alongside Ruby.
+3. **Other Tech Stack**: In addition to Ruby & Crystal, this repository also includes the implementation of some technologies and libraries commonly used alongside Ruby & Crystal.

 ## License

 All programs and files in this repository are licensed under the [MIT License](LICENSE).
 This license grants freedom for anyone to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, subject to the limitations set forth in the license and does not remove my name as the original author.

-Let's build and deepen our understanding of software development using the Ruby language together!
+Let's build and deepen our understanding of software development using the Ruby language and others together!